$49.99 $89.99 Buy It Now

 When deciding on the resolution of a digital camera, it’s important to consider your specific needs and how you plan to use the photos you capture.
 Here are some key points to keep in mind:

-See also What stores sell digital cameras
+See also Best digital cameras for 017

 1. Megapixels Matter